Contents

 Conclusion

 As India is known as the diabetic capital of the world, it is essential for those with diabetes to get their eyes checked regularly by a specialist.
 Early detection and timely treatment of diabetic retinopathy can prevent vision loss and maintain a good quality of life.
 If you have diabetic retinopathy, seek treatment promptly to protect your vision.
+You can check online diabetes experts in the DiabetesMantra Directory.
 If you also want to get treatment for diabetic retinopathy, contact our helpline +91 9711116605 and book a free check-up today.